OSGP/Documentation/Domains/Smartlighting/LightSchedules.md

 For certain types of lighting it may be undesirable to switch the lights on only for a short period of time, after which they are switched off again.
-In such a case the action of switching the lights on will be suppressed if `minimumLightsOn` is set with a positive number of seconds, and the action switching the lights off again will be executed within this time period.
+In such a case the action of switching the lights on will be suppressed if `minimumLightsOn` is set with a positive number of seconds, and the action switching the lights off again is expected within this time period.

 The minimal burning time is always regarded with respect to an **actual time** for a switching moment that switches a relay on in comparison with the **expected time** of the next switching moment where